PiyushKalyanpy/GyanaGuru/README.md

-# Gyana Guru Website
+# GyanaGuru Website

-This repository contains the source code for the Gyana Guru website, an online learning platform that provides access to high-quality educational resources in a wide range of subjects.
+This repository contains the source code for the GyanaGuru website, an online learning platform that provides access to high-quality educational resources in a wide range of subjects.

 ## Tech Stack

-The Gyana Guru website is built using the following technologies:
+The GyanaGuru website is built using the following technologies:

 - [Next.js](https://nextjs.org/): a React-based framework for building server-side rendered and statically generated web applications.
 - [Tailwind CSS](https://tailwindcss.com/): a utility-first CSS framework that provides a set of pre-defined classes for quickly building custom user interfaces.